fossasia/susi_server/README.md

 # loklak
 [![Build Status](https://travis-ci.org/loklak/loklak_server.svg?branch=master)](https://travis-ci.org/loklak/loklak_server)

 loklak is a server application which is able to collect messages from various sources, including twitter.
 The server contains a search index and a peer-to-peer index sharing interface.
-All messages are stored in a elasticsearch index.
+All messages are stored in an elasticsearch index.

 'Lok Lak' is also a very tasty Cambodian stir-fry meat dish (usually beef) with a LOT of fresh black pepper.
 If you ever have the chance to eat Beef Lok Lak, please try it.
 I hope not to scare vegetarians with this name, currently I am one as well.